cgpalmer/ms4/README.md

 Checkout

-+ Including a modal that will show when the user either uploads their own photo or place an order.
-These are typically slow processes.
++ Including a modal that will show when the user places an order.
+This is typically a slow processes.
   This is to stop the user clicking any other buttons because they think nothing is happening.
 + There are live validators to give clues to the user if the payment hasn't been successful.
 + The modal with disappear if the payment or delivery information is not valid.